nelson-lang/nelson-gitbook/markdown/en/validators/mustBeGreaterThanOrEqual.md

 ## Description

 <p>
-            <b>mustBeGreaterThanOrEqual</b> checks that value is greater than or equal to another value or issue error.</p>
+            mustBeGreaterThanOrEqual checks that value is greater than or equal to another value or issue error.</p>

 ## Example